 - The person who empowers is the Principal and the person to whom the power is conferred is the Agent.

-Type of power of attorney
+Type of POA

 - The Principal empowers the Agent with the right to carry out all legal acts on his behalf without restricting it to a particular transaction or act.